Ashwagandha in Sanskrit means "smell of the horse" to correlate it with the strength of…Read More

-Diabetes is a metabolic disease where you see high levels of blood sugar or glucose.
-Around 422 million people across the world have diabetes, and each year around 1.6 million deaths can be attributed to this condition.
+Diabetes is a metabolic disease where you see high blood sugar or glucose levels.
+Around 422 million people worldwide have diabetes, and each year around 1.6 million deaths can be attributed to this condition.
 Over time, diabetes can seriously damage your blood vessels, heart, kidneys, nerves, and eyes.

-The most common kind of diabetes is type-2 diabetes, which develops when your body doesn’t make sufficient insulin (the hormone responsible for moving glucose from your blood to your cells where it’s used for energy) or becomes resistant to insulin.
+The most common type of diabetes is type-2 diabetes.
+Type 2 diabetes symptoms develop when your body doesn’t make sufficient insulin (the hormone responsible for moving glucose from your blood to your cells used for energy) or becomes resistant to insulin.

 Some women experience high levels of blood sugar during pregnancy.
 This is known as gestational diabetes.[Diabetes].World Health Organization.